Mohamedamin-Mohamed/Mohamedamin-Mohamed/README.md

 ## Hey there, I'm Mohamedamin! 👋

-👋 An aspiring Software Engineer and an enthusiastic Amazonian 🌟.
+👋 An aspiring Software Engineer 🌟.

 🎓 Pursuing a Bachelor of Science in Computer Science at the University of Wisconsin-River Falls.
 Expected graduation date 05/2025 and active member of ACM club.